civilKaos82/boustrophedon-challenge/README.md

 ## Stretch Release Ideas

-1. Add color configuration to a `config.js` file
+1. Add color configuration to a `config.js` file.
+Sharing data between files in Node is covered in the [Node docs](https://nodejs.org/api/modules.html)
 2. If you get idea #1 working, see if the user has a `~/.boustrc` file.
 By Unix convention, many custom configuration data are specified in `.*rc` files in the user's home directory (e.g. `.bashrc`, `.zshrc`, `.xinitrc`, etc.).
 Make